spwhite1337/sports-bettors/README.md

 conditions.
 For `college_football`, the rank of the team / opponent can also be used with "unranked" opponents comprising the largest group.

-Each experiment assess a random-effect, feature-set, and response combination.
+Each experiment assesses a random-effect, feature-set, and response combination.
 The results of which can be seen in an automatically generated diagnostics report.
 A light-weight predictor object is also generated which will approximate the posterior probabilities for a new input vector without full-sampling of the posterior (There is a reason Stan isn't often used in ML production).